It’s Official, Chicago Is Colder Than Parts Of The Arctic, Yukon, And Mars

 Even Mars recently had better temperatures than Chicago.
 The Mars Curiosity Rover has temperature gauges, and according to NASA’s website, the most recent weather data from Mars showed a high of 19°.
 At least we don’t have to worry about getting close to the low on Mars, which was -99.4°, according to NASA’s most recent data.

-Here are some other notoriously frigid locations that are warmer than Chicago on Wednesday, including parts of the Yukon, the South Pole, and Scandinavia.
+Here are some other notoriously frigid locations that are warmer than Chicago on Wednesday, including parts of the Yukon, the South Pole and Scandinavia.

 • Yellowknife, Northwest Territories, Canada: -13°